Excellence in Undergraduate Teaching Award

 • Be a tenured or tenure-track faculty member at NIU with regular teaching responsibilities.

-• Have completed at least five full academic years at NIU.
+• Have completed at least five full academic years at NIU as a tenure-track faculty member.

 • Have taught at least six evaluated course sections at the undergraduate level over the last three years.